eduardoansi/enem2017/README.md

 ### Overview of the requirements

-blablabla
+-

 ### Tools and languages selected

 - **Python** for programming, data cleaning, calculations, running queries.
-Libraries used were Dask, Pandas, NumPy, SQLAlchemy, PyMySQL
+Libraries used were Dask, Pandas, NumPy, SQLAlchemy, PyMySQL, iPython-SQL
-- **Jupyter Notebook** as the IDE
+- **Jupyter Notebook** as the Python IDE
 - **MySQL** as the Relational Database Management System (RDBMS)
+- **MySQL Workbench** for creating the dimensional modeling
 - **Power BI** for generating the dashboards
 - **AWS EC2** to host the Python Environment and Jupyter Notebooks
 - **AWS RDS** to host the MySQL database